hibiii/frakturia/README.md

 The end goal is to support codepage 437 and Windows-1252.

-To compile, you need `make`, a C preprocessor (bundled with any C compiler), and `psftools`.
+To compile, you need Bash, `make`, a C preprocessor (bundled with any C compiler), and `psftools`.
 You can check if you have them installed with `make deps`.
 Compile by running `make` or `make frakturia.psf`.

 This font is available under the Unlicense license.
 Feel free to learn from it and incorporate it in your own projects.